Our research is editorially independent but we

-The Island of Hawaii, most often referred to as the “Big Island,” offers a little bit of what each of the islands in the archipelago boasts, including everything from cascading falls and colorful flowers to long, white sandy beaches and lush rainforest.
-As the largest island by far, with 4,028 square miles of terrain, it can difficult to decide which places to visit, but this list will give you a good head start.
+The Island of Hawaii, most often referred to as the “Big Island,” offers a little bit of what each of the picture-perfect Hawaiian islands boasts, including everything from cascading falls and colorful flowers to long, white sandy beaches and lush rainforest.
+As the largest island by far, with 4,028 square miles of terrain, it can be difficult to decide which places to visit, but this list will give you a good head start.

 History and culture lovers will appreciate a visit to Pu’uhonua O Honaunau National Historical Park, a 180-acre national historic park that was once the home of royal grounds and a place of refuge from the death penalty for ancient Hawaiian lawbreakers.
 It boasts picturesque palm-lined beaches, wooden carvings, a huge lava rock wall and reconstructed villages.
 You can also view the many ki’i, or carved wooden images, that surround the temple and house the bones of the chiefs.

-This small, historic town is often referred to as Hawaii’s “biggest little town.”
-It was once the busy hub of the sugar industry in North Kohala, and today, the colorful vintage buildings lined along the streets serve as restaurants, cafes, boutiques and art galleries that make it fun to wander through.
+Hawi is a small, historic town that is often referred to as Hawaii’s “biggest little town.”
+It was once the busy hub of the sugar industry in North Kohala, and today, the colorful vintage buildings lined along the streets serve as restaurants, cafes, boutiques, and art galleries that make it fun to wander through.
 The Hawi Gallery is a must-visit with a fascinating collection that includes everything from ukuleles to a Cuban model made from a cigar box.

-Kealakekua Bay is one of the top spots for snorkeling on the island.
+Kealakekua Bay is one of the top spots for snorkeling in Hawaii.
 It can be accessed by taking a boat tour, via kayak or with a rather challenging hike.
 Once you’re there, you’ll find calm, clear waters, a host of tropical fish, lots of coral and often, spinner dolphins.
 This is also an important historical location as the place Captain James Cook landed on Hawaii and was later killed by the natives.

-If you want to enjoy a night or two camping under the stars, Laupahoehoe is an ideal spot to pitch a tent.
-Situated on a peninsula on the northern coast, this scenic beach is covered with black lava, and provides jaw-dropping vistas for every camper.
+If you want to enjoy a night or two camping in Hawaii, Laupahoehoe is an ideal spot to pitch a tent.
+Situated on a peninsula on the northern coast, this scenic beach is covered with black lava and provides jaw-dropping vistas for every camper.
 The lava rocks along the shoreline make a striking contrast against the deep blue waters of the Pacific, and on a sunny day, you’ll see the ocean transformed into an especially intense blue shade.

 Don’t miss taking a drive to visit the Kalapana Lava Refuge after dark.
 This is when you can witness the active lava light up the night’s sky.
 Getting so close to an active volcano is an experience few can say they’ve ever had.